dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 dotnet add package Aspire.Microsoft.Data.SqlClient --prerelease
 ```

-## Configure the AppHost
+## Configure the AppHost for SQL Server deployment

-.NET Aspire provides two provisioning and deployment options for SQL Server on Azure:
+.NET Aspire provides two built-in configuration options to streamline SQL Server provisioning and deployment in Azure:

 - Provision SQL Server as a containerized database using Azure Container Apps
 - Provision SQL Server using an Azure SQL Database

+These configurations are supported by tools such as the Azure Developer CLI (`azd`) to streamline .NET Aspire deployments.
+The Azure Developer CLI consumes these settings and provisions properly configured resources for you.
+The configuration examples below assume the use of `azd`.

+> [!NOTE]
+> You can also use the [Azure CLI]()or [Bicep]() to provision and deploy .NET Aspire apps.
+These options are more manual but provide more granular control over your deployments. .NET Aspire apps can also connect to databases hosted on other services through manual configurations.

 # [Azure SQL Database](#tab/azure-sql)